camwestwood/xapi/generic/post.md

     The <b>type</b> indicates the type of the object of the statement.
 It is required and valid values are listed on the <a href="vocabulary.md#31-activity-types">vocabulary page</a>.<br/>
     The <b>name</b> is optional.<br/>
     The <b>subType</b> extension may be used to indicate the sub-type of this activity, if applicable for the recipe being used to create the statement.
 This qualifies the object.objectType, and is described on the [vocabularies](vocabulary.md#32-object-definition-extensions) page.<br />
-    The <b>uddModInstanceID</b> extension records the module instance with which the learning activity is associated.
-It is not usually required and overlaps with context.extension.courseArea.
-[See issue 140](https://github.com/jiscdev/xapi/issues/140) </td>
 	</tr>

 </table>